Editing the deployable architecture stack definition locally

 The inputs

-value indicates an array of the input variables that are required for the stack to successfully deploy.
-When a user adds the deployable architecture stack to a project from a catalog, they must configure these inputs
+value indicates an array of the input variables that are required for the solution to successfully deploy.
+When a user adds the deployable architecture to a project from a catalog, they must configure these inputs before

 level.